SudiptaSahoo1999/Machine-Learning/README.md

 # Machine-Learning
-Prediction of Heart Disease by using Hybrid  Machine Learning Models
+Prediction of Heart Disease by Using Machine Learning Classifiers